Pickle99/ecommerce-embed-store/README.md

 There is 3 apps:

-#### Notice that right now app is working only from localhost, and not from 127.0.0.1 or whatever (because i have not configured .env for url-s)
+####[red] Notice that right now app is working only from localhost, and not from 127.0.0.1 or whatever (because i have not configured .env for url-s and have not made proper tunneling since its a test task i have not deeped dived in all of the possible things)

 1. frontend-vue which is builded and then used inside fastify